morimekta/providence/src/site/markdown/models.md

 public static class _Builder {
     /**
      * The field setter will set the field value.
 For non-primitive values,
      * setting it to null will be the same as clearing the field.
-Primitive
+Native
-     * fields will only use the primitivy value type, and explicitly set
+     * fields will only use the primitive value type, and explicitly set
      * the value.
      */
     public _Builder setMyField(int value);